-Learn Coding Online in 2021 – The Beginner’s Guide to Becoming a Coder
+Learn Coding Online – The Beginner’s Guide to Becoming a Coder

 When’s the last time you went a day without checking your phone, logging into your computer, or opening an application?
 Today, online tools and services are at the heart of modern society — we need them to function.
 Our need for digital architecture, in turn, makes the programmers who design and build it utterly invaluable.